Villa d'Este: Gardens and fountains

 Pirro Ligorio, who was responsible for the iconographic programs worked out in the villa's frescos, was also commissioned to lay out the gardens for the villa, with the assistance of Tommaso Chiruchi of Bologna, one of the most skilled hydraulic engineers of the sixteenth century; Chiruchi had worked on the fountains at Villa Lante.
 At Villa d'Este he was assisted in the technical designs for the fountains by a Frenchman, Claude Venard, who was a manufacturer of hydraulic organs.
 The result was one of the finest gardens of the Renaissance, rivaled only by the Villa Lante, the Villa Farnese at Caprarola and the Villas Aldobrandini and Torlonia in Frascati.
 The garden and water features were admired and imitated over the next two centuries in gardens from Portugal to Saint Petersburg.

 The garden plan is laid out on a central axis with subsidiary cross-axes, refreshed by some five hundred jets in fountains, pools and water troughs.
 The water is supplied by the Aniene, which is partly diverted through the town, a distance of a kilometer, and, originally, by the Rivellese spring, which supplied a cistern under the villa's courtyard (now supplied by the Aniene too).
 The garden is now part of the Grandi Giardini Italiani.

-The Vialone, or Terrace
+The Vialone

 A large terrace, 200 metres long, called the Vialone, lies between the Villa and the gardens, with a panoramic view of the gardens and countryside beyond.
 It was constructed between 1568 and 1569.
 The Cardinals used the space for fireworks, games, spectacles and festivities.
 It originally was shaded by two rows of elm trees, except for the space directly in front of the Villa, left empty to preserve the view.
 The terrace is enclosed at one end by the Fountain of Europa, and at the other by an immense loggia and belvedere in the form of a triumphal arch called the Cenacolo.
 This structure provided shade beneath in summer, as well as commanding viewpoints of the scenery.
 It was originally intended to be decorated in the interior with stucco decoration, gilding and frescoes, but it was never finished.